MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-manage-inventory-costs.md

 ---
-title: Managing Inventory Costs | Microsoft Docs
+title: Managing Inventory Costs
-description: Cost management, also referred to as “costing”, is concerned with recording and reporting business operating costs.
-It includes the reporting of manufacturing costs and inventory costs, that is, the value of items.
+description: Cost management is concerned with recording and reporting business operating costs and includes the reporting of manufacturing costs and inventory costs.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual